Clear Correct vs. Invisalign

 - Who Is an Ideal Candidate for Invisible Braces?

-During Invisalign treatment, you wear a clear plastic aligner over your top and bottom teeth.
+During Invisalign braces, you wear a clear plastic aligner over your top and bottom teeth.
 The aligners gradually move your teeth to straighten them.
 Unlike traditional braces, the aligners have to be removed for eating or drinking of non-clear liquids.
 Usually, you wear each set of aligners for 22 hours a day, for five to seven days.
 After that, you switch to a new set of aligners.
 Although treatment time frames can vary, the average person wears their aligners for six to 12 months.

 Invisalign Full: Full Invisalign treatment is the most common treatment option that delivers excellent results and focuses on treating the entire mouth.
 It includes unlimited aligners and is meant to correct any malocclusion issues from mild to severe, e.g. spaces, open bite, crowding, crossbite, overbite.